Akuli/mittari/README.md

 Here are some improvements I might make if I was building this again:

 - Remove the high pass filter and protection diodes.
 They are unnecessary.
-- Use a larger capacitor after the op-amp.
+- Use a larger capacitor.
     This would make the circuit easier to debug, because the voltage would bounce around less.
-    It would also make the circuit less dependent on transistor current gain (beta) values: smaller current gain means that more current flows through the base of transistor, and the capacitor voltage bounces more.
+    It would also make the circuit less dependent on transistor current gain (beta) values.
-- Add a resistor to the base of the transistor that drives the red LEDs, so that the output coming from the 100nF capacitor can raise higher than the transistor's base.
+- Add a resistor to the base of the transistor that drives the red LEDs, so that the capacitor's voltage can raise higher than the transistor's base.
     In the version I built, the 470ohm current meter resistor was chosen so that the meters reach their maximum value just before the transistor limits the voltage.
 - Test the circuit with 4.75V and 5.25V, and fix it if it doesn't work.